readysettech/docs-old/docs/guides/tutorial.md

     `--address` | The IP and port that ReadySet listens on.
 For this tutorial, ReadySet is running locally on a different port than Postgres, so connecting `psql` to ReadySet is just a matter of changing the port from `5432` to `5433`.</p>
     `--username`<br>`--password`| The username and password for connecting clients to ReadySet.
 For this tutorial, you're using the same username and password for both Postgres and ReadySet.
     `--query-caching` | <p>The query caching mode for ReadySet.</p><p>For this tutorial, you've set this to `explicit`, which means you must run a specific command to have ReadySet cache a query (covered in [Step 3](#step-3-cache-queries)).
 The other options are `inrequestpath` and `async`. `inrequestpath` caches [supported queries](../reference/sql-support/#query-caching) automatically but blocks queries from returning results until the cache is ready. `async` also caches supported queries automatically but proxies queries to the upstream database until the cache is ready.
 For most deployments, the `explicit` option is recommended, as it gives you the most flexibility and control.</p>
     `--db-dir` | The directory in which to store replicated table data.
 For this tutorial, you're using a Docker volume that will persist after the container is stopped.
+    `--query-log`<br>`--query-log-ad-hoc` | Enables logging individual queries and exposes per-query execution metrics at the `/metrics` endpoint.

 3. Watch as ReadySet takes a snapshot of your tables: